awsaavedra/coding-practice/dynamicallyTyped/python/fundamentals_of_programming/oop/README.md

     b.**inheritance**

-      --*is a, explain it
+      a.is a, explain it

     c. **class** has...

-      --*instance variables (things a class knows about)
+      a.instance variables (things a class knows about)

-      --*methods (things a class does)
+      b. methods (things a class does)

     d.**Polymorphism** (v. overriding or overloading)

     e.**Composition/aggregation**

-      --*has a, explain it
+      a.has a, explain it

-      --*Can an object be composed of multiple things?
+      b.
+Can an object be composed of multiple things?
 What about mult inheritance?

     f. **Multiple inheritance** and which languages have it

     g. **Encapsulation**

-      --*Why do you need it?
+      a.
+Why do you need it?

     h. **Interface** ( aka  protocol)

-      --*Know the difference between interface and abstract class
+      a.
+Know the difference between interface and abstract class

     j.**METHOD**...